weimarnetz/firmware/README.md

 ### UML

-User Mode Linux is pretty great.
-It's basically a Linux kernel as an ELF-Binary.
+User Mode Linux is basically a Linux kernel as an ELF-Binary.

 ```
 $ make TARGET=uml -j$(nproc)